wemrysi/quasar/README.md

 Before the server can be started, the metadata store schema must be initialized.
 To do so utilize the "initUpdateMetaStore" command with a web or repl quasar jar.

+If mounts are already defined in the config file, initialization will migrate those to the metadata store.

 ### Database mounts

 If the mount's key is "mongodb", then the `connectionUri` is a standard [MongoDB connection string](http://docs.mongodb.org/manual/reference/connection-string/).
 Only the primary host is required to be present, however in most cases a database name should be specified as well.
 Additional hosts and options may be included as specified in the linked documentation.